-Matching funds estimated to equal \$ 730,526, are required for the HOME program.
+Matching funds estimated to equal \$ 783,878 are required for the HOME program.
 The members of the HOME consortium will each contribute their pro rata share of match.
-Key sources of match are expected to include local Tax Increment funds; local General Funds; grant funds from the State Housing Trust Fund, value of below market financing using the Oregon Affordable Housing Tax Credit; value of donated property and donated labor; the value of property tax exemptions for low- and moderate-income home ownership properties developed in distressed neighborhoods; the value of property tax exemptions for low- and moderate-income rental housing owned by charitable non-profits and rented to income-qualified tenants; the value of property tax exemptions for low- and moderate-income housing developed under the New Multi-Unit Housing program; the value of building permit fee waivers and system development charge waivers; and the value of contributions from charitable and corporate sources.
-Dollarfor-dollar matching funds are required for the ESG program.
-The source of the \$ 561,868 match is expected to be General Fund allocated in the Portland Housing Bureau budget to Housing Access & Stabilization programs benefitting people experiencing homelessness.
+Key sources of match are expected to include local Tax Increment funds; local General Funds; grant funds from the State Housing Trust Fund, value of below market financing using the Oregon Affordable Housing Tax Credit; value of donated property and donated labor; the value of property tax exemptions for low- and moderate-income home ownership properties developed in distressed neighborhoods; the value of property tax exemptions for low- and moderate-income housing developed under the New Multi-Unit Housing program; the value of building permit fee waivers and system development charge waivers; and the value of contributions from charitable and corporate sources.
+Dollar-for-dollar matching funds are required for the ESG program.
+The source of the \$ 663,180 match is expected to be General Fund allocated in the Portland Housing Bureau budget to Housing Access & Stabilization programs benefitting people experiencing homelessness.